SEN Information Report - November 2025

 Multi-sensory impairment

-We also have a 14 place resource provision for children with ASD, where pupil places are determined by the Local Authority (Newham). -
+We also have a 14 place resource provision for children with ASC, where pupil places are determined by the Local Authority (Newham).

-The leadership team are all experienced in working with children with SEND.
+The leadership team are experienced in working with children with SEND.

-All class teachers and TAs receive regular training updates on SEND.
-If a child has a specific need then they will be given extra support from the SENCo or outside specialists would come in to offer training in the specific need.
+All class teachers and teaching assistants receive regular training updates on SEND.
+If a child has a specific need then additional support, training or referrals to outside agencies may be arranged by the SENCo.

-The school runs specific intervention programs where we have particular ASLs trained to deliver them to individuals.
+The school runs specific intervention programs where we have particular support staff trained to deliver them to individuals.

-We have 2 specialist teachers for autism to work with our Autistic children within the Resource Provision.
-They have attended many training courses around specific approaches for autism.
+We have 2 specialist teachers for autism who work with our autistic children within the Resource Provision.
+They have received training around specific approaches to support autistic learners, and in turn train support staff and teachers in these approaches.

 The school regularly accesses support from the following services: